(Most recent update: August 11, 2022)

 COVID-testing and arrival procedure

-Proof of vaccination or a negative PCR COVID test no more than 72 hours prior to departure is required for program participation.
-Any expenses related to vaccination or testing are the responsibility of the student.
-Proof of vaccine or the negative test should be sent to the BSME North American Office prior to departure.
+Proof of vaccination is required for program participation.
+Any expenses related to vaccination are the responsibility of the student.
+Proof of vaccination should be sent to the BSME North American Office prior to departure.

 Once a student arrives in Budapest, there will be a 7-day “soft quarantine” period.
 Students will be expected to stay in their apartment except to exercise, run essential errands, and purchase food or other essentials.
 While in the shared spaces of their apartment, flatmates are expected to be masked and follow social distancing protocols to limit possible transmission of COVID-19.
 During this 7-day period, it is expected that students will have no “close contacts” – i.e., any maskless contact with an individual of less than 6 ft.

 Once a student has been in-country for 7 days and been free of any close contacts, a PCR test will be administered.
 A negative test result to this in-country COVID test is required for a student to participate in the in-person BSME programming.
 In-country testing is provided to students at the expense of the BSME program.